ccrome/whoismakingnews/content/homepage/welcome.md

 This site was set up to allow public access and verification of the data that goes into my TikTok series,
    {{% extlink text="Who's Making News for Sex Crimes Involving Children" href="https://www.tiktok.com/@newgirlny_fl" %}}.
 Scroll down for the latest numbers and free access to the full database.
 ####
 The Series Goal: fact checking narratives about sex crimes against children."
 The site contains a set of data and statistical analysis of that data, nothing more.
-The data, like the facts, don't care about anyone's feelings, or politics.  <BR><BR>
+The data, like the facts, don't care about anyone's feelings, or politics.  <BR>

 The Plan: Instead of running one calendar year, I've decided to keep collecting data through the first week in which we have tabulated more than 10,000 cases.
 This should be a reasonable number on which to base statistical and trend line observations. <BR>